tungd/Bifrost/README.md

 # Bifrost

+# What

-Menubar application to provide proxy to various services through SSH.
+Bifrost is a menubar application to providing proxies to various services through SSH.

 # Why

 Sometimes I need a Sock5 proxy to get through BS, and I already have some VPS running around.
-The other time I have some services running on VPS that I want to tunnel to my machine so that I can use them as-if they were running locally, and I'm too lazy to keep a terminal tab open for each of those service.
+The other time I have some services running on VPS or a remote machine that I want to tunnel to my machine so that I can use them as-if they were running locally, and I'm too lazy to keep a terminal tab open for each of those service.

 # How

 Bifrost sits on your menubar, and read your `~/.ssh/config` for list of servers to connect to.

+Given that you already have config like this in your `~/.ssh/config`:

+    Host web
+      HostName <remote_ip>
+      User <user>
+      IdentityFile ~/.ssh/id_rsa

 Each time you need a proxy just select the server and enable the service.
 There's no step 3™.
 Behind the scene, what the app really does is to create a SSH tunnel to your server, with the correct mapping port-to-port.
 It is the equivalent of running

     ssh -CN -L <port>:127.0.0.1:<port> <remote_ip>